ninjaaron/lazycli/README.rst

 lazycli wraps ``argparse`` from the Python standard library and exposes some parts of the `argparse api`_.
-The abstraction it provides is a little leaky, but it's not too bad, because it's relativey simple and is not intended to provide the full range functionality.
+The abstraction it provides is a little leaky, but it's not too bad, because it's relatively simple and is not intended to provide the full range functionality.
 If you need flexibility, use ``argparse`` directly or something more powerful like click_.